DigiDigiblez/PetPadBackend/Back_End_-_Getting_Started.md

 #### Unit Tests (testing PROD API)
 In addition to Postman tests, `30 unit tests` have also been created and fully pass.
 They test all endpoints, both authenticated and unauthenticated for both actors.
 The database used is a local test one, separated from the Heroku production database to prevent conflicts.
 Each time you run the tests the best course of action would be to load `psql` and type `CREATE DATABASE "petpadtest";` when first beginning the project, and both `DROP DATABASE "petpadtest";` and `CREATE DATABASE "petpadtest";` before doing future test runs to completely reset the test environment.
 To run tests, run the `test_petpad.py` file provided.

+Additionally, since we're testing secure https endpoints locally, we will want to leverage local `SSL Certificates`, see `https://stackoverflow.com/questions/50236117/scraping-ssl-certificate-verify-failed-error-for-http-en-wikipedia-org`.
+For this, we will want to go to the directory of Python, and run the `Install Certificates.command` and `Update Shell Profile.command` files in that directory before running our unit test suite.
+On Mac this can be found in `Applications / Python 3.x / <files>`.